arjennings/Jennings-Data-Science-Portfolio/basic streamlit/README.md

-# This is my basic streamlit app folder
+# This is my basic streamlit app folder.
+To run the streamlit app, use the command: streamlit run main.py